 Charlotte has worked across a range of public and private contexts, from advising on temporary and permanent urban-sited works to the acquisition of works for public and private collections, including Kaldor Public Art Projects, the Michael Buxton Collection of Contemporary Australian Art, and public artworks for the Docklands in Melbourne and City of Stonnington.
 Charlotte has over seventeen years’ experience in arts management, having held positions of Director and Acting Director respectively at two of Melbourne’s key contemporary art spaces, the Centre for Contemporary Photography, and Gertrude Contemporary.
 Charlotte has a Master of Arts in Museums and Material Culture from Monash University.

-Kirrily completed a curatorial master’s degree in 2003 and won a Harold Wright Scholarship to study the prints and drawings collection of the British Museum in London in 2005.
-She is a Board Member of the National Exhibition Support Scheme (NETS Victoria) and a practising artist, whose work is held in numerous private, university and regional-gallery collections.
+Kirrily completed a curatorial master's degree in 2003 and received a Harold Wright Scholarship to study the prints and drawings collection of the British Museum in London in 2005.
+She is a Board Member of the National Exhibition Support Scheme (NETS Victoria) and a practising artist, whose work is held in numerous private, university and regional gallery collections.

 Francis Parker joined MUMA as Curator - Exhibitions in 2011.

 Francis had earlier been a Monash student, completing his honours degree in visual culture in 2005.
 Before taking up his MUMA appointment, Francis worked for the Queensland Art Gallery/Gallery of Modern Art in Brisbane, first as a curatorial assistant and then as Curator, Contemporary Australian Art.
-While there, he was involved in a number of exhibition projects including the 6th Asia Pacific Triennial of Contemporary Art, 2009 and Contemporary Australia: Optimism, 2008.
+While there, he was involved in a number of exhibition projects including the 6th Asia Pacific Triennial of Contemporary Art, 2009, Contemporary Australia: Optimism, 2008, and Scott Redford: Introducing Reinhardt Dammn, 2010.

 Patrice Sharkey has been MUMA’s Assistant Curator / Registrar since early 2011.